gskielian/Robox/Curriculum/Day2.md

       * fix wires with small amount of hot glue

 Programming

   * How to use github
-    * get "Raw" code from Robox Repository
+    * navigate to "Raw" code from Robox Repository
+  * How to use Arduino
     * paste "Raw" Code into Arduino
-    * Upload using the
+    * Upload using the :arrow_forward: key